contrast-zone/fractarchy-ide/README.md

 ## installing on local computer

 1. Download and unzip this package to an arbitrary local directory
-2. Make sure you have installed "Node.js" (it's only about 30MB - npm is not necessary)
+2. Make sure you have installed *Node.js* (it's only about 30MB - *npm* is not necessary)
-3. Open the download directory in terminal and run `node main.js` to start the server.
+3. Open the download directory in terminal and enter `node main.js` to start the server.
 Default port is 8080.
 If you want to start server at another port, type the port number after the command.
-For example, for port 8088, run `node main.js 8088`
+For example, for port 8088, enter `node main.js 8088`
 4. Open a browser and type `http://localhost:8080/` at the address bar

 Don't forget to adjust proper file access privileges to folders below `./projects/` to be able to save your work.